Universality and the thermoelectric transport properties of a double quantum dot system: Seeking for conditions that

 \section{Model and Theory}

-In Fig. \ref{fig01}, a pictorial view of the single electron transistor is presented.
+Fig. \ref{fig01} presents a pictorial view of the single electron transistor.
 The Hamiltonian of the system can be written as

-where the first term represents the conduction leads, characterized by free conduction electrons ($c$-electrons) to the right ($R$) and the left ($L$) of the QD (Fig. \ref{fig01}), and the second term describes the QD, where $U$ represents the Coulomb repulsion between the electrons at the QD site and the dot energy $E_{d}$, controlled by the gate voltage \cite{Grobis, Park}.
-Finally, the third term corresponds to the tunneling between the embedded dot and the left (L) and right (R) semi-infinite leads.
+where the first term represents the conduction leads, characterized by free conduction electrons ($c$-electrons) to the right ($R$) and the left ($L$) of the QD (Fig. \ref{fig01}), the second term describes the QD, where $U$ represents the Coulomb repulsion between the electrons at the QD site and the dot energy $E_{d}$, controlled by the gate voltage \cite{Grobis, Park}, and the third term corresponds to the tunneling between the embedded dot and the left (L) and right (R) semi-infinite leads.
 The amplitude $V_{\alpha}$ is responsible for the tunneling between the QD and the lead $\alpha$.
-For simplicity, we assume symmetric junctions (i.e. $V_{\alpha}=V_{L}=V_{R}=V$) and identical leads (i.e. $E^{L}_{\mathbf{k},\sigma}=E^{R}_{\mathbf{k},\sigma}=E_{\mathbf{k},\sigma}$) connecting the QD to the quantum wire, which will be described by a structureless rectangular conduction band of width, $W=2D$.
+For simplicity, we assume symmetric junctions (i.e. $V_{\alpha}=V_{L}=V_{R}=V$) and identical leads (i.e., $E^{L}_{\mathbf{k},\sigma}=E^{R}_{\mathbf{k},\sigma}=E_{\mathbf{k},\sigma}$) connecting the QD to the quantum wire, which will be described by a structureless rectangular conduction band of width, $W=2D$.

-In all the calculations of the present work, we employ the cumulant approach method for the SIAM \cite{Lobo2010}, considering local electronic repulsion $U$ finite in both dots.
-The method can be summarized in the following steps: 1.
+In this work, we employed the exact results obtained in an earlier paper of our group, using the NRG technique based on the universality associated with the Onsager coefficients (cf. Ref. \cite{Roberto2021}).
+In Sec. \ref{sec3}, we derive the dimensionless thermoelectric figure of merit $ZT$ using NRG.
+However, to obtain the results presented in the paper, we employed the cumulant Green's function method (CGFM) for the SIAM summarized in Appendix \ref{AppA} \cite{Lobo2010}.
+The CGFM describes the different regimes of SIAM well: Empty orbital, mixed-valence, and Kondo, and it led to results that agreed with the NRG predictions.
+The Friedel's sum rule is satisfied numerically with an error percentage under the $1\%$.
+The method can be summarized as follows: 1.
 Diagonalize a Wilson chain composed of $N$ sites, here $N=2$, with one impurity site and one conduction site.
 2. Employing the Lehmann representation to calculate all the allowed atomic cumulant Green's functions (GFs).
 3. Collect all the atomic GFs with non-zero residues and use them to calculate the atomic cumulants.
-4. Use these atomic cumulants as approximations to the calculation of the full SIAM GFs.
-We do not present the details of the method here; however the full development of the cumulant expansions of the Anderson model can be found in the references \cite{Lobo2010,Foglio2010}.
+4. These atomic cumulants are approximations to calculate the full SIAM GFs.